harryf/comedy/docs/_shows/20191118_Ricardo_18th_November_2019__Corporate_Comedy_Fail.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> Welcome to the Brown Bag Lunch Series.
+> to the brown bag lunch series.
 >
-> I have the distinct pleasure to warm up the crowd and get you all very excited.
+> I have the distinct pleasure to warm up the crowd
+>
+> and get you all very excited.
 >
 > I'm sure that you're all really excited.
 >